widefix/actual_db_schema/README.md

 Does switching between branches in your Rails app mess up the DB schema?

-Keep the DB schema actual across branches in your Rails project.
+Keep the DB schema current across branches in your Rails project.
 Just install `actual_db_schema` gem and run `db:migrate` in branches as usual.
 It automatically rolls back the *phantom migrations* (non-relevant to the current branch).
 No additional steps are needed.
 It works with both `schema.rb` and `structure.sql`.

 ## Why ActualDbSchema